JamesMConroy/notes/notes.md

 #### NOTESDIR
 The directory of notes.
-Usually used to pass this information to sub-shells.
+Usually used to pass this information to shell.

 #### NOTESFILES
 The list of selected files to process.
-Usually used to pass this information to sub-shells.
+Usually used to pass this information to shell.

 #### NOTESPAGER
 If set, the default pager for notes.